Canadiens crush Blackhawks 4-0 for third straight win

 “It can sometimes be a bit of a letdown game when you have two really big wins, then a day off and then come back to that third one,” Allen said.
 “Sometimes it can be tough to get back up after such an emotional couple of wins so I’m just glad we did.”

-“We improved as the game went on,” said Habs coach Martin St. Louis.
-“It wasn't an exciting game in the first or second periods.
-We lacked execution a little but we were very strong in the third period and that was the difference.”

-Jaxon Stauber made 27 saves as Chicago (16-31-5) started a four-game Canadian road trip with back-to-back losses.
-After three straight wins to start his NHL career, the Canadiens handed the 23-year-old native of Wayzata, Minn., his first loss.
+Jaxson Stauber made 27 saves as Chicago started a four-game Canadian road trip with back-to-back losses.
+After three straight wins to start his NHL career, the Canadiens handed the 23-year-old native of Wayzata, Minnesota, his first loss.

 “We were real sloppy in the first period,” said Blackhawks coach Luke Richardson.
 “We just didn’t play a good, solid game and I think they found their game before us and then it became tough.